Evestir/PoD/README.md

 # PoD
-DoS Attack Script written in cpp for macos.
+DoS Attack Script written in cpp for macOS.